 Study its ecology, especially its nesting and breeding requirements (Bennun in litt.
 1999).
-Estimate its population size (Bennun in litt.
-1999).
-Once a baseline population estimate has been obtained, conduct regular surveys in order to monitor population trends.
+Conduct regular surveys in order to monitor population trends.
 Monitor rates of forest clearance and degradation at known sites.
 Support existing forest-conservation programmes within its range, and initiate new schemes at other key sites (Bennun in litt.
 1999).

 16-18 cm.
 Small starling of forest.
 Black head and breast.
 White underparts.
 Bright orange eye.
 Similar spp.
 Magpie Starling Speculipastor bicolor has obvious white wing-patches and occurs in much drier woodland.
 Voice Musical, whistled call, up and down scale.
 Short, high-pitched song.
 Hints Best seen in montane forest on Mt Kenya above Naro Moru and Embu, or in Kerita (Gatamaiyu), part of the Kikuyu Escarpment Forest, near Nairobi.
 It is gregarious except during the breeding season, when it nests in tree-cavities (Zimmerman et al. 1996).

 Baker, N., Bennun, L., Bradley, J., Cordeiro, N., Ekstrom, J., Evans, M., Gacheru, P., Mwangi, K., Shutes, S., Starkey, M., Symes, A., Taylor, J. & Westrip, J.R.S.